ZhengYeah/TraCS/README.md

 ## Reproductions

-To reproduce the results in the paper, you can change directory to `experiments/continuous_space` or `experiments/discrete_space` and run the corresponding script.
+To reproduce the results in the paper, you can change the directory to `experiments/continuous_space` or `experiments/discrete_space` and run the corresponding script.
 For example, running
 ```bash
 python experiment_1_1.py
 ```
 will print the results of the first experiment in the paper.
-The `csv`files containing the results will be saved in the `results/` directory, where also contains the drawing scripts for the figures in the paper.
+The `csv` files containing the results will be saved in the `results/` directory, where also contains the drawing scripts for the figures in the paper.